Users can protect their device physically by turning on security features and installing antivirus software with anti-theft capabilities.

-Apple device owners can use the Find my iPhone function, part of iCloud, to help them locate their missing iPhone or iPad on a map, and remotely lock it to prevent unauthorised access.
+On iOS, this service is called Find My, and it can help customers locate their missing iPhone or iPad on a map via a customer's iCloud account, and remotely lock it to prevent unauthorised access.

 Even if the device is taken offline, it is possible to setup an email alert to notify us when the device is reconnected to a wi-fi or mobile connection.